AxelThevenot/Apriori_Algorithm/README.md

 import matplotlib.pyplot as plt
 ```

 Graph creation : the function takes two arguments, the frequent item sets L and the support dictionary.
 For a better display I choose to color each node according to its frequency (support) and each edge according to its confidence.
-The darker, the greater value.
+The darkest it is the greatest value it is .

 ```python